 In the fall of 2020, the Board approved staff to beginning the standards revision process for the PreK-12 English Language Arts core standards.
 During 2021, the writing committee continued to redesign the English Language Standards.
-The draft of the new standards is expected in early 2022 for public review and feedback with release of the new standards in late 2022.
+The draft of the new standards was released in spring of 2022 for public review and feedback with release of the new standards in late 2022-2023.